Julie Ann Baldwin, PhD

 Blg 56 Rm #142

-Dr. Julie Baldwin earned her doctorate in Behavioral Sciences and Health Education in 1991 from the Johns Hopkins University School of Hygiene and Public Health.
+Dr. Julie Baldwin earned her doctorate in Behavioral Sciences and Health Education in 1991 from the Johns Hopkins Bloomberg School of Public Health.
 From 1994-2004, she served as a tenured faculty member at Northern Arizona University, with a joint appointment in the Mel and Enid Zuckerman Arizona College of Public Health.
-She joined the faculty at the University of South Florida (USF) College of Public Health in the Department of Community and Family Health in 2005.
-She returned to Northern Arizona University’s department of Health Sciences in August 2015.
+She joined the faculty at the University of South Florida College of Public Health in the Department of Community and Family Health in 2005.
+She returned to Northern Arizona University in August 2015 to direct the Center for Health Equity Research.

-As an enrolled member of the Cherokee Nation of Oklahoma, she has made a life-long commitment to serving diverse communities and to advocating for health promotion programs for children, adolescents and families.
+As a citizen of the Cherokee Nation of Oklahoma, she has made a life-long commitment to serving diverse communities and to advocating for health promotion programs for children, adolescents and families.